jporpha/portafolio-inversion/README.md

 ---

-## Quick Demo for Bonus 1
-A lightweight HTML view was added to visualize the portfolio evolution between dates.
+## Portfolio Evolution View
+This view displays the evolution of total portfolio value (Vₜ) and the weights of each asset over time (wᵢₜ).

-Open this URL after run the backend and loading the Excel file: http://localhost:8080/evolution.html
+Open this URL after running the backend and loading the Excel file: http://localhost:8080/evolution.html

-There you will be able to:
+**Features:**
-- Enter the ID of a portfolio.
+Enter a Portfolio ID.
-- View table with proposed rebalancing (current value, target, difference, share, etc).

-Another HTML view was added to visualize the portfolio rebalancing quickly without installing frameworks like React.
+Select start and end dates.
+View a stacked area chart for asset weights.
+View a line chart for total portfolio value.

+##  Portfolio Rebalancing View
+This view allows you to see a summary table with the current value of each asset, target weights, differences, and suggested actions (buy/sell).

-Open this URL after run the backend and loading the Excel file: http://localhost:8080/rebalance.html
+Open this URL after running the backend and loading the Excel file: http://localhost:8080/rebalance.html

-There you will be able to:
+**Features:**
-- Enter the ID of a portfolio.
+Enter a Portfolio ID.
-- View table with proposed rebalancing (current value, target, difference, share, etc).
+Instantly view rebalancing details in a clean, responsive table.

 ---